nbulteau/mystravastats/README.md

 # My Strava Stats

-A tool to calculates and displays many statistics about your Strava activities.
+A tool to calculates and displays many statistics about Strava activities.

 This tool scans through activities and looks for the best effort for distance or time span during the examined year.
-For example, it finds for the fastest consecutive 1 km, 5 km, 10 km you've run, or the fastest 2 hours, 3 hours you ride.
+For example, it finds for the fastest consecutive 1 km, 5 km, 10 km you've run, or the fastest 2 hours, 3 hours in ride activities.

 Eddington number is the largest number, E, such that you have ridden at least E km on at least E days.
 MyStravaStats calculate Eddington number for rides, runs and hikes. https://en.wikipedia.org/wiki/Arthur_Eddington#Eddington_number_for_cycling

 Best Cooper (12 min) : In the original form, the point of the test is to run as far as possible within 12 minutes.
 MyStravaStats look for with a 'sliding window' the best effort for the given time (12 minutes) on running activities.